mdbridge/click-by-voice/README.md

 Hint numbers are automatically displayed when a page is loaded; enter ":-" as the hint number to turn them off until a new page is loaded (this includes reloading the current page).
-Passing ":+" turns the hints back on-again and/or refreshes them.
+Passing ":+" turns the hints back on-again and/or refreshes them.  ":++" displays more hints than ":+", attempting to hint every element that might be clickable or focusable, however unlikely that might be.
 Hint numbers are not shown when printing.